Shire to buy NPS for $5.2 billion to boost rare disease drugs

-LONDON Shire Plc has agreed to buy NPS Pharmaceuticals Inc for $5.2 billion in its biggest acquisition yet, as the Dublin-based drugmaker strengthens its position in the lucrative field of medicines for rare diseases.
+LONDON Shire Plc has agreed to buy NPS Pharmaceuticals Inc for $5.2 billion (3.42 billion pounds) in its biggest acquisition yet, as the Dublin-based drugmaker strengthens its position in the lucrative field of medicines for rare diseases.

-The takeover continues the breakneck pace of deal-making in 2014 in the pharmaceuticals sector, as companies jockey for promising assets amid a wave of new drugs emerging from research laboratories.
+The takeover continues the breakneck pace of deal-making seen in 2014 in the pharmaceuticals sector, where companies are jockeying for promising assets as a wave of new drugs emerges from research laboratories.

 Shire will pay $46.00 per NPS share, representing a premium of nearly 10 percent to NPS' Friday close, the two companies said on Sunday.

-The move will not come as a huge surprise, since Shire was first linked to NPS in May 2014.
-When plans for Shire to sell itself to AbbVie Inc fell apart in October, Shire said it could look again at earlier deal prospects and reports of Shire's interest resurfaced in mid-December.
+The move will not come as a huge surprise, since Shire had first been linked to NPS in May 2014.
+When plans for Shire itself to sell out to AbbVie Inc fell apart in October, the Dublin firm said it could look again at earlier deal prospects and news of Shire's interest resurfaced in mid-December.

 "This is about growth and rare diseases, and it fits hand in glove with our strategy and our franchise," Ornskov said.

 Shire expects the all-cash deal to add to its adjusted earnings from 2016 onward.
-It believes it can achieve cost savings of approximately 25 percent to 35 percent of consensus forecasts for NPS' standalone future operating cost base from 2017.
+It believes it can make cost savings of approximately 25-35 percent of consensus forecasts for NPS's standalone future operating cost base from 2017.

 The acquisition of New Jersey-based NPS will give Shire two significant new drugs.
 Gattex, a treatment for short-bowel syndrome, is already on the market, while Natpara, for hypoparathyroidism, is awaiting approval from the U.S. Food and Drug Administration.

 "Both of them have significant sales potential and some have mentioned the word 'blockbuster'," he said.
-The term blockbuster applies to a drug with sales of $1 billion or more.
+The term blockbuster is applied to a drug with sales of $1 billion or more.

-Even though NPS is a record acquisition for Shire, Ornskov expects the deal, which could close in the first quarter of this year, to be paid off quickly.
+Even though NPS is a record acquisition for the firm, Ornskov expects the deal, which could close in the first quarter of this year, to be paid off quickly.

 "We are incredibly cash-generative and this will add to that, so this does not prevent us from considering further deals," he said.
 "Shire is always considering the next deal."

-Shire's coffers were boosted to the tune of more than $1.6 billion when it got a windfall break-up fee after AbbVie walked away from its $55 billion takeover bid.
+Shire's financial coffers were boosted to the tune of more than $1.6 billion when it got a windfall break-up fee after AbbVie walked away from its earlier planned $55 billion takeover bid.

 Citigroup and Lazard acted as joint financial advisers to Shire, with Goldman Sachs and Leerink advising NPS.